-On September 26 and October 31, 2007, the Company issued convertible debentures in a private placement offering.
+On September 26, and October 31, 2007, the Company issued convertible debentures in a private placement offering that bear interest at 8 percent per annum and have a term of three years.
 The convertible debentures are convertible into the Company's common stock at \$0.20 per share during their term and at maturity, at the Company's option, may be repaid in full or converted into common stock at the lower \$0.20 per share or the average trading price for the 10 days immediately prior to the maturity date.